 Being able to think ahead about what tasks need to be done is a skill that we need in our daily lives.
 Planning and time management are valuable life skills that kids can learn by helping with household chores.
-As your child starts to be given responsibilities, encourage them to work out when and how they should do chores to make the best use of their time.
+As your child starts to be given responsibilities, encourage them to work out when and how they should do these tasks to make the best use of their time.

-8. Household chores teach life skills
+8. Chores teach life skills

 9. They help kids develop a sense of responsibility

-10. Household chores help kids develop their self-reliance
+10. Chores help kids develop their self-reliance

 11. They build teamwork skills

 Being part of a family means that your kids are automatically part of a team, and learning how to work as a team can be hugely important to kids as they get older.
-Teamwork is all about having trust in others, listening to others, helping others who may be struggling (such as younger siblings), and even delegating to others.
+Teamwork is all about having trust in others, listening to others, helping others who may be struggling (such as younger siblings) and even delegating to others.
 Learning these valuable skills while at home, where they are in a safe place to make mistakes, can help children develop strong teamwork skills they can use at school and work.

 Doing chores teaches kids an array of valuable personal skills, from empathy and responsibility to teamwork and time management skills, all of which are important precursors to employment.